beka2127/LibraryManagement.api/README.md

 * **HTML5/CSS3:** For structuring and styling the web pages.
 * **JavaScript (ES6+):** Programming language for frontend logic.
 * **Fetch API:** For making HTTP requests to the backend API.

+the frontend is in the folder that says frontende